 Lilly Endowment Inc. has provided scholarships that provide full tuition and fees to any college or university in the state of Indiana including $900 each year for books since 1998.
 The continuation of the Lilly Endowment Community Scholarship program is decided on an annual basis.

-Applications are available in the high school Guidance Office in August of each year.
+Applications are available in the high school Guidance Office in late August of each year.